minimocomunemultiplo/Master/README.md

 Work is in progress, so I will probably update files as I go further into studying and tinkering the techniques.
 I am learning R, and these should act as checkpoints of my work.
 All of the work in this repository is stored to be a recap of my thesis workflow.
 It's mainly a reference for me, to control my steps and gradually improve.

+All the code is usually presented by a .pdf I upload in this repository.
+Please, find the right .pdf and let it guide you through the code for better comprehension.

 Thanks for your understanding.
 Jack.